 In the popular 2003 Pixar film, Finding Nemo, a clownfish father’s only son is captured by human aquarium enthusiasts off the Barrier Reef.
-The story focuses in part on the desperate search of the father to rescue his son.
+The story focuses in part on the desperate search of the father to rescue his son, Nemo.
 A similar story can be told of origin of life researchers who are striving to recover the notion that the life-giving molecules known as amino acids can be spontaneously produced from inorganic sources.

-Back in 1952, Stanley Miller, with the assistance of Harold Urey, conducted an experiment which tickled our curiosity with their ground breaking apparatus which was designed to recreate an early-earth environment.
+Back in 1952, Stanley Miller, with the assistance of Harold Urey, conducted an experiment which tickled our curiosity with their ground breaking apparatus that was designed to recreate an early-earth environment.
 A chemical mixture (H20, NH3, CH4 and H2) in a reducing atmosphere thought to be representative of that environment was heated and given electric sparks (“lightning”) and amino acids emerged!
 The fanfare over the significance of this discovery was quickly tempered, though, because it only produced a small number of the 20 amino acids essential for life.

 Later adjustments to this mixture were made and amongst the different iterations, they produced over 40 different amino acids.
 Unfortunately, only ten of those were ones needed in living systems.
 In addition to the inability to account for these missing amino acids, the significance of this research was further confounded with the realization that the early earth atmosphere contained oxygen.
 In the presence of oxygen any amino acids that might have been produced would quickly be decomposed.

-To solve the oxygen problem, it has been suggested the one place on earth with a reducing conditions sufficient for amino acid production is a volcanic vent.
+To solve the oxygen problem, it has been suggested the one place on earth with a reducing atmosphere sufficient for amino acid production is volcanic vents on the ocean floor.
 In early 2019, researchers at NASA’s Jet Propulsion Laboratory created a model of a volcanic vent in the laboratory which yielded the amino acid alanine (also produced in the Miller-Urey experiment).
-One of the troubles with this scenario, however, is that the amino acids produced in this environment would not persist very long.
-At the temperatures which may be found at volcanic vents.
+While this proof-of-concept experiment is of some interest, it fails to have much geochemical relevancy.
+The lab simulation used very controlled conditions (temperature and pH).
+The chemical environment was created using pure reagents with a specified mixture which would not be expected to be found at volcanic vents.

-In the 67 years since Miller and Urey’s experiment, the gap in our understanding of how amino acids originated and became incorporated into living systems has gotten wider.
-While Nemo’s father was eventually reunited with his long-lost son, the prospects are dim for origin of life researchers.
-What should be very telling for us is what we do know about the production of amino acids: it requires a lot of concentrated mental effort to design and create controlled conditions which result in amino acids.
-One of the essential elements for the existence of amino acids seems to be intelligent agency.
+In the seven decades since Miller and Urey’s experiment, the gap in our understanding of how amino acids originated and became incorporated into living systems has simply gotten wider.
+What should not go unnoticed from all the work of origin of life researchers is that it requires a lot of concentrated mental effort to design, plan and create controlled conditions which result in amino acids, and also separate out the ones important for biomolecules.
+Beyond just raw materials and environmental conditions, it seems that an essential element for the existence of amino acids is intelligent agency.

 Origins of Life by Fazale Rana and Hugh Ross (NavPress, 2004)